uppercasserole/stardew_marriage_speedruns/routes/abigail/stardew_marriage_abigail_intermediate.md

 - Read single letter from mailbox for fishing rod
 - Winter forage farm on the beach (66).
 If clay manip was done, start on tile pictured below:
   ![Winter forage tilling location](../../img/abigail_winter_forage_manip_2.png)
-- Gift pumpkin in Abigail's bedroom at 9am or in Pierre's kitchen after that
+- Gift pumpkin and talk to Abigail in her bedroom at 9am or in Pierre's kitchen after that
 - Pass out

 ### Winter 13, Y1
 - Winter forage farm on the beach (66), starting from the same tile.
-- Gift pumpkin in Abigail's bedroom at 9am
+- Gift pumpkin and talk to Abigail in her bedroom at 9am
 - Pass out

 ### Winter 14, Y1
 - Go to extra cabin and punch parsnips to half stamina
 - Winter forage farm on the beach (66), starting from the same tile.
-- Gift pumpkin in Abigail's bedroom at 9am
+- Gift pumpkin and talk to Abigail in her bedroom at 9am
 - Answer her question with option 2: "I like the orc with the battleaxe."
 - Pass out

 ### Spring 24, Y2
 - Chop trees (should get at least 300 wood)
 - If time permits, break crates on the beach for coffee
-- Gift outside of Pierre's at 10:30am
+- Gift pumpkin and talk to Abigail outside of Pierre's at 10:30am
 - Flower dance
 - Talk to everyone (except for Pierre, we get Pierre later)
+- Dance with Abigail
 - Sleep

 ### Fall 13, Y2
 - Chop trees (absolutely need 450 wood before leaving farm)
 - Drink coffee at 8:50am if you have any
-- Gift pumpkin in Abigail's bedroom at 9:00am
+- Gift pumpkin and talk to Abigail in her bedroom at 9am
 - Sell 10,200 worth of winter forage to Pierre
 - Buy bouquet
 - Go to Robins and upgrade house